Replace Gas Ducted Heating with Ducted Electric (updated for 2025)

 Heating and Cooling Capabilities

-The Dominator Series™ stands out as one of the most powerful single-phase reverse cycle ducted systems on the market for heating performance.
+The Dominator Series™ stands out as one of the most powerful single-phase reverse-cycle ducted systems on the market for heating performance.
 At rated conditions, it can achieve 17kW of heating, with a maximum heating output of up to 21kW.
-The system is designed with higher heating capacities than cooling, recognizing that it’s replacing ducted gas heating which typically has higher capacities.
+The system is designed with higher heating capacities than cooling, recognising that it’s replacing ducted gas heating, which typically has higher capacities.

 The Dominator Series™ allows users to switch between different rooms in their home and control the settings in each zone via a wired wall controller and RF sensors.
 The system comes standard with 4 RF sensors and can be expanded to accommodate up to 8 zones.